intel/pepc/README.md

 ## Using 'pip'

-The easies way of installing 'pepc' is by using the 'pip' tool, and one way of doing this is by running the following command:
+The easiest way of installing 'pepc' is by using the 'pip' tool, and one way of doing this is by running the following command:

 ```